 Level 4: Science, Medicine and Sport

 Books and periodicals covering agriculture, biological sciences, chemistry, food science, general science, geosciences, physics, astronomy, mathematical sciences, computing, pharmacy, pharmacology, medical sciences, sport and exercise science.
 Networked computers and Library Catalogue terminals.
 The whole floor is a quiet study area.
-Group Study areas are available at the front of this Level in the PC area.

 Level 5: Social Sciences, Management & Languages